 Micro-influencers may seem like the smallest players in the influencer marketing game, but they pack the biggest punch.

 Recent research suggests that micro-influencers may actually produce better results than mega-influencers.
 That’s because as influencers become more popular, sometimes their engagement goes down.

 And according to HubSpot Blog Research, brands are not looking at follower count first when considering influencers.
 It’s more about the quality of their content and their engagement rates.

 Because of this, micro-influencers will likely have more influence than celebrities in 2022.

 2. Influencer activity will extend beyond Instagram.

-In 2020, keep an eye out for influencer marketing on YouTube, Tik Tok, Snapchat, and Pinterest, especially if your audience leans more towards Generation Z. (For example, check out this MAC Cosmetics campaign on Tik Tok.)
+In 2022, keep an eye out for influencer marketing on YouTube, Tik Tok, Snapchat, and Pinterest, especially if your audience leans more toward Generation Z.

 We've talked about the power of marketing through your customers, but have you considered how powerful your customers could be as influencers?
 Customers are people who already know about, like, and own your product; this makes for an easy transition from customer advocacy to customer influence.

 The same goes for your employees — people who've invested time and creativity into growing your business.
 This factor alone gives your staff genuine credibility.

 As people who are already engaged with the development of your product or service, employees can be natural advocates.
 In 2022, we'll likely see the rise of these two parties as brand influencers.